 Avoidance – You always change the subject when your substance use comes up, or you stay away from people who’ve questioned your drinking or drug use.

 Watching someone you love struggle with addiction is devastating.
 You can’t do the work for them.
-You can love them, provide emotional support, and help them get into treatment when they’re ready, but they have to want sobriety, or at least find that desire once they’re in treatment. ` Many people enter an addiction treatment center when they can no longer avoid the consequences of living this way.
+You can love them, provide emotional support, and help them get into treatment when they’re ready, but they have to want sobriety, or at least find that desire once they’re in treatment.
+Many people enter an addiction treatment center when they can no longer avoid the consequences of their drug and alcohol use.

 What you can do is detach with love.
 This is a common phrase in the addiction recovery community, and it means that you continue to support and love them, but you don’t support their destructive behaviors.
 Detaching with love may look like: